Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: Numerical Results

+In Fig. \ref{larger errors}, the effect of larger gain-phase errors is demonstrated.
+In the simulation, we consider $\nu=0.5, \sigma_r=0.1$, $ \tilde k=5$, and employ a BS with $M\times N=7\times 7$ antennas at $\mathrm{SNR}=20 \;\mathrm{dB}$.
+The result indicates that analytical and simulation results for both CRLB and SDR still match very well even if larger gain-phase errors are considered.

-Fig. \ref{tradeoff} shows the synergy or win-win relationship between the localisation and communication parts of the considered PASCAL system by deploying drone 1 and drone 3.
+Fig. \ref{tradeoff} shows the synergy or win-win relationship between the localisation and communication parts of the considered PASCAL system by deploying drone 1 and drone 3 with a BS composed of $M\times N=8\times 8$ antennas.
 To obtain these curves, SNR has been changed from $5$ dB to $15$ dB.
 The parameters for gain-phase errors are set to $\nu\!=\!1, \sigma_r\!=\!0.1$, $ \tilde k\!=\!50$, and $L\!=\!5$ is considered.
 As shown in Fig. \ref{tradeoff}, smaller RMSEs correspond to larger SDRs for all algorithms, which indicates better localisation results can improve communication performance.
 Thus the PASCAL system achieves a win-win situation.
 This is because the estimated location parameters are employed to infer the communication channel information, and thus a more precise channel information can increase SDR.
-In addition to MLE, Fig. \ref{tradeoff} also demonstrates the performance of AO-ML, as well as two benchmark algorithms including MUSIC in \cite{aerohan} and genie maximum likelihood (G-ML) in \cite{aerohan}.
+In addition to MLE, Fig. \ref{tradeoff} also demonstrates the performance of the benchmark algorithms including AO-ML in \cite{WCNChan}, MUSIC in \cite{MUSIC1} and genie maximum likelihood (G-ML) in \cite{aerohan}.
 Interestingly, it can be found that the analytical results for the SDRs corresponding to all localisation algorithms and the simulation results match very well, which indicates that our derivation for the average SDR is general for all localisation algorithms.
 This is because the estimated location parameters of all the above-mentioned algorithms follow Gaussian distribution.
 Fig. \ref{tradeoff} also indicates that the analytical results obtained by using the proposed approximation method in \eqref{approximation method} and the simulation results match very well, while the analytical results by using the first-order approximation method in \cite{approx1} demonstrate a significant discrepancy compared to the simulation results.
+This result indicates the superiority of the proposed approximation method in \eqref{approximation method} relative to the first-order approximation method.